1 Chronicles 21 – Where to Build the Temple

 iii.
 “When Satan incites, he is interested merely in his own ends.
 He neither cares for righteous punishment nor looks for possible repentance, since they are as foreign to his nature as temptation to sin is to God’s.”
 (Selman)

 i.
 The principle of Exodus 30:12 speaks to God’s ownership of His people.
 In the thinking of these ancient cultures, a man only had the right to count or number what belonged to him.
 Israel didn’t belong to David; Israel belonged to God.
-It was up to the Lord to command a counting, and if David counted he should only do it at God’s command and receiving ransom money to “atone” for the counting.
+It was up to the LORD to command a counting, and if David counted he should only do it at God’s command and should receive ransom money to “atone” for the counting.

 iii.
 “When we are moved to number the people, we may rest assured that the impulse is Divine or Satanic, and we may determine which by the motive.
 If the motive is service, it is God.
 If the motive is pride, it is Satanic.”
 (Morgan)

 And Joab answered, “May the LORD make His people a hundred times more than they are.
 But, my lord the king, are they not all my lord’s servants?
 Why then does my lord require this thing?
 Why should he be a cause of guilt in Israel?”
 Nevertheless the king’s word prevailed against Joab.
 Therefore Joab departed and went throughout all Israel and came to Jerusalem.